guscleo/vending_machine/README.md

     2. For the purpose of this exercise, I am considering out of scope race conditions, like 2 customers trying to use the same vending machine at the same time.
 I am planning to keep the context of two different sessions separated, just not planning to deal with 2 sessions trying to access the same resources.

 * How to interact with this vending machine.
 I will leave a potential UI as out of scope, the tests should provide a clear idea about how we can use the vending machine, and I am happy to come back to this and build a UI if it was something you were looking forward to see me doing.

+## Conclusions (after implementation)

+I have built:
+* A vending machine object, that keeps the state of its products & coins stocks
+* A Coins module, that has coin types and their values
+* A session, that can be created "within" a vending machine.
+It keeps its status and allows users to select a product and insert coins.
+Based on each action, it recalculates its state and whether it should return the product or not, and change.
+* A change calculator, that calculates how much coins of each type it returns based on a given change amount to return and the current coin stock.
+* A small script `app.rb` to play with the code.

+Perhaps you were looking more for a JSON API implementation, or an implementation backed by ActiveRecord tables, etc. Given the test is open to interpretation, I had to do some assumptions/decisions on how to accomplish the acceptance criteria.
+But if there is something else in particular you would like to test my skills on, I am more than happy to do it.